or: Humanity's root problem (or challenge)

 "The only real experience that counts, is your own."

-On the more extreme nondualistic side of the understanding of hierarchy is Cameron Day:
+On the more extreme nondualistic side of the understanding of hierarchy is researcher and ascension couch Cameron Day:

 Every single hierarchical system is a product of the corrupt demiurge's basic structure.
 At the top you have the Yehova figure, underneath that you have the angels — with the fallen angel, Lucifer, in charge of the dark team and the Gabriels and Michaels in charge of the false light team.

-While these advanced metaphysical concepts are not at all necessary to conceptually grasp and understand the problem of (the belief in) authority, they are important (not to mention fascinating) to consider.
+While these advanced metaphysical concepts are not at all necessary to conceptually grasp and understand the problem of (the belief in) authority, they may be important (not to mention fascinating) to consider.
+Day writes:

 In our true natural state of being, collaboration happens out of love, and coordination thus happens on a synchronistic telempathic level — i.e. in a state of balance between the logical/linear/4D mind represented by the left hemisphere (the divine masculine) and the intuitive/wholistic/5D heart-mind represented by the right hemisphere (the divine feminine).